lorien/grab/docs/grab/settings.rst

 then the unicode data has to be converted to `charset` encoding.
 By default that would be utf-8.

-.. _option_nobody:

-nobody
-^^^^^^

-:Type: bool
-:Default: False

-Ignore the body of the network response.
-When this option is enabled, the connection is abandoned at the moment when remote server transfers all response headers and begins to transfer the body of the response.
-You can use this option with any HTTP method.

 .. _option_body_maxsize:

 body_maxsize